Brief

 at ~5900m altitude in result of an ice bridge collapse; the group's only survivor,

-Annemai Märtson (Tallinn), escapes the ~25m deep crevice the next day with the help
+Annemai Märtson (Tallinn), escapes a ~25m deep crevice the next day with the help of local rescue team † † †

 - in July, P. Joosu and P. Simson ascend in Cordillera Blanca the peak